 Section 189 of Australia's Migration Act 1958 requires people arriving in Australia who are not citizens and do not hold a valid visa to be detained.
-The Department of Immigration and Border Protection detains people in onshore or offshore closed immigration detention and in community detention.
+The Home Affairs Department detains people in onshore or offshore closed immigration detention and in community detention.

 Once detained, people remain in detention until they are either granted a visa or removed from Australia.

-In Australia, the Department of Immigration and Border Protection manages four types of immigration detention:
+In Australia, the Home Affairs Department manages the following types of immigration detention:

 - immigration detention centres

 - immigration transit accommodation

 Most asylum seekers contained in immigration detention have arrived in Australia without a visa before August 2013, either by boat or plane.
 People who are not seeking asylum are also detained e.g. if they have overstayed their visa or breached visa conditions.

 Asylum seekers in closed immigration detention are awaiting a decision of their refugee claim.
 People detained in closed immigration detention facilities are not allowed to leave the facilities.
 Closed immigration detention facilities are located across Australia and offshore.

 In March 2018, there were 1389 people in immigration detention – 1059 on the Australian mainland and 330 on Christmas Island, an Australian territory.
 Of these, 389 had arrived by air or boat without a valid visa, making up approximately 28 per cent of all people in immigration detention.